spack/spack/lib/spack/docs/packaging_guide.rst

 directory, which depends on libraries A-Z.  Once Spack has installed those dependencies, one would like to run ``cmake`` with appropriate command line and environment so CMake can find them.
-The ``spack spconfig`` command does this conveniently, producing a CMake configuration that is essentially the same as how Spack *would have* configured the project.
+The ``spack setup`` command does this conveniently, producing a CMake configuration that is essentially the same as how Spack *would have* configured the project.
 This can be demonstrated with a usage
 example: